 Its common name is derived from the Latin word "mollis," meaning "soft," which most likely refers to its soft stem and leaves.
 On the other hand, its botanical name comes from the Latin word "barbascum," which means "beard," a reference to the plant's shaggy appearance.

 Mullein is an attractive, flowering landscape plant with a rich history as an herbal remedy.
 When it is grown as an herbal remedy, every part of the mullein plant is usable at different times during its life cycle.
 The thick, soft leaves are made into a tea to treat respiratory illness by loosening congestion and helping clear the lungs.
 The tiny hairs on the leaves can be irritating, and any teas should be filtered carefully to avoid this problem.
 A tincture of mullein alleviates this problem, although it is extremely bitter.

 Growing Conditions and General Care

 Trim established Mullein to neaten them in early spring.
 If you set out new plants in spring, water them weekly for the first month if it hasn't rained.
 Established plants rarely need watering in spring.
-Mulch around the plants before the end of spring to moderate the soil temperature, discourage weeds, and prevent seeds that fall to the ground from making contact with soil.
+Before the end of spring, mulch around the plants to moderate the soil temperature, discourage weeds and prevent seeds that fall to the ground from making contact with soil.
 Species varieties self-sow readily, but hybrids don't.